HackYourFuture/Assignments/test-runner/README.md

 <!-- prettier-ignore -->
 Folder | Description |
 ------ | ----------- |
 `<module>/Week𝑛/homework` | Example: `1-JavaScript/Week3/homework`<br><br>The JavaScript file representing the exercise must named `<exercise-name>.js` and placed in this folder.
-However, if the exercise consists of multiple files (e.g. a browser-based exercise) then these files must be placed in a _folder_ named `<exercise-name>`.<br><br>There can be multiple exercises per _Week𝑛_ folder.
+However, if the exercise consists of multiple files (e.g. a browser-based exercise) then these files must be placed in a _folder_ named `<exercise-name>`.
+In this case, the main JavaScript file must be called `index.js`.<br><br>There can be multiple exercises per _Week𝑛_ folder.
 `<module>/Week𝑛/unit-tests` | This folder contains the unit test JavaScript files.
 The JavaScript file containing the unit test(s) for ab exercise must named `<exercise-name>.test.js`.
+Unit test files are optional.
+If not provided, the unit test step of the test runner is skipped.
 `<module>/Week𝑛/test-reports` | This folder will hold the test reports.
-`<module>/Week𝑛/@homework` | This folder (notice the leading dot in the name) is only used during development and maintenance of this repo.
-Working solutions to exercises can be placed in this folder for testing the "happy" path of the unit tests.
-A `@homework` folder is used in place of a regular `homework` folder when a unit test is run with the command: `npm run testx`.
+`<module>/Week𝑛/@homework` | This folder (notice the leading `@`-sign in the name) is only used during development and maintenance of this repo.
+Working solutions to exercises can be placed in this folder to test the "happy" path of the unit tests.
+A `@homework` folder is used in place of a regular `homework` folder when a unit test is run with the command: `npm run testalt`.

 ## Linting

 ESLint rules are configured as usual in the file `.eslintrc.js`.
-It is possible to define a hierarchy of `.eslintrc.js` files if certain exercise require custom ESLint rules.
+Should this be needed, it is possible to define a hierarchy of `.eslintrc.js` files if certain exercise require custom ESLint rules.
 See also [ESLint: Configuration Cascading and Hierarchy](https://eslint.org/docs/user-guide/configuring#configuration-cascading-and-hierarchy).

-## Postinstall Script
+## npm `postinstall` script

-An npm `postinstall` script is automatically executed as part of the installation process.
-This script regenerates the `test-report` folders, initialized with `.todo.txt` files and erases any existing `<email>.log` file.
+An npm `postinstall` script is automatically executed as part of the `npm install` process.
+This script invokes the `sysinfo` script, which compiles system information about the student's computer as well as VSCode configuration information and writes it to a `sysinfo.json` file (git-tracked) in the project's root folder.
+This file can be useful if students need help with fixing configuration issues.

+## npm `compile` script

+This script (re-)generates the `test-report` folders, initialized with `.todo.txt` files and erases any existing `<email>.log` and `sysinfo.json` file.

 Furthermore, a file `.hashes.json` is created in the `test-runner` folder that contains a JSON object with hashes computed over of the `.js` file(s) of the exercises, one hash per exercise.
 This information is used to detect whether the starter code of the exercise has been modified since initial installation.
-Note that `.hashes.json` is git-ignored.

-After running the `postinstall` script the resulting structure for a module looks similar to this:
+After running the `compile` script the resulting structure for a module looks similar to this:

 ```text
 1-JavaScript/